Versoo/bootstrap-mods/README.md

 bootstrap-mods
 ==============

-Adds a few very necessary features to Twitter's Bootstrap 3, including 5, 7, and 8 column grid options and breakpoint-sensitive floating.
+Adds a few very necessary features to Twitter's Bootstrap 3, including 5-column, 7-column, and 8-column grid options and breakpoint-sensitive floating.
 Just the essentials.

 ## Classes